AckerlyXu/heima/articles/sql-database/sql-database-elastic-pool.md

 - **Active geo-replication**: For applications that have more aggressive recovery requirements than geo-restore can offer, configure [active geo-replication](sql-database-geo-replication-overview.md).

-## Manage elastic pools and databases using the Azure portal
+## <a name="manage-elastic-pools-and-databases-using-the-azure-portal"></a>Manage elastic pools and databases using the Azure portal

 ### Creating a new SQL Database elastic pool using the Azure portal